lian/docker-loxone-config/README.md

 ---

-## Download required files

-Download [Loxone Config 1x.x.x.xx Installer](https://www.loxone.com/dede/support/downloads/) and put unpacked `LoxoneConfigSetup.exe` at `./config/LoxoneConfigSetup.exe`

 ## Usage

 **NOTE**: `docker-compose.yml` is preferred to configure and start your container.

-**NOTE**: On first launch, the required fonts, libraries and Loxone Config is installed into `/config/wine`.
+**NOTE**: On first launch, the required fonts, libraries and Loxone Config are installed into `/config/wine`.
 Further launches skip this step.
 To start clean again, delete `/config/wine`.

 Launch the Loxone Config docker container with the following command: